grzegorzpikus/UoE_L_into_CS_Assignment_2/README.md

 ### How to use the program

-The program can be started from the command console by typing `main.py`.
+The program can be started from the command console by typing `python main.py`.
 The main menu appears:
 ![img.png](img/img.png)
 Now, a user can choose one of 6 options: Inspect the main menu content by typing `1`, Search by typing `2`, Add a new card to the program by typing `3`, Delete